Thunder and Lightning (1938 film)

 Thunder and Lightning (Swedish: Blixt och dunder) is a 1938 Swedish comedy film directed by Anders Henrikson and starring Olof Winnerstrand, Nils Wahlbom and Frida Winnerstrand.
 It is an adaptation of the 1929 novel Summer Lightning by P.G.
-Wodehouse.
+Wodehouse, one of the most widely read humorists of the 20th century.
 The film's art direction was by Arne Åkermark.

+Thunder and Lightning is a version of the 1933 film Summer Lightning.
+Both films are based on the same Wodehouse novel.